Leicester North

 This section covers the line from Leicester North station southwards to Beaumont Leys Lane.

-Click here for a street map of this area from multimap
+Click here for a map of this area from Bing

-However, to see an aerial photograph of the area covered by the map click on the “Aerial” tab at the top left of the map.
+To see an aerial photograph of the area covered by the map click on the tab labelled “Ordnance Survey” near top right of the screen and select ‘Aerial’ from the drop-down list.

-When finished with multimap click on “Back” till you return here.
+When finished with the map click on the browser ‘Back’ button till you return here.

 The Great Central Railway’s new Leicester North Station with Britannia 4-6-2 70013 “Oliver Cromwell” having just arrived from Loughborough during the Winter Steam Gala in 2010.